-The 'Interact!' series pairs contemporary artists with members of the Te Tuhi community centre user groups, in a vital series of collaborations which draw on the unique nature of Te Tuhi—a cutting edge gallery embedded into a local community base.
+Part of Interact!: a series of artists' projects in collaboration with the Te Tuhi community.
+The Interact! series pairs contemporary artists with members of the Te Tuhi community centre user groups, in a vital series of collaborations which draw on the unique nature of Te Tuhi—a cutting edge gallery embedded into a local community base.

 ‘I think about this work often around ideas of women’s work, as volunteers, fundraising and organising within their communities.
 Working for no wages but for service to others is an unseen economy.
 Artists are in a similar position, we often work unpaid, yet it is implied we are an “arts industry”: the precarity of income is always there.